-Students from the Drivon School of Law may transfer up to 36 converted quarter units.
-Most courses in the program are graded on the number system (not a percent) used by the faculty of the Humphreys University Drivon School of Law; some courses are graded as Pass/Fail.
-The grade numbers are converted to letter grades for the Master of Legal Studies program as follows:
+Students from the Humphreys University Drivon School of Law may transfer up to 36 converted quarter units.
+Most courses in the program are graded on the number system (not a percent) used by the faculty of the Law School; some courses are graded as Pass/Fail.
+The grade numbers are converted to letter grades for the MLS program as follows: